-The most common reverse mortgage is a home equity conversion mortgage (HECM), which the Federal Housing Administration insures.
-You may also be able to get a reverse mortgage through your state or local governments or through private lenders.
+The most common reverse mortgage is a home equity conversion mortgage (HECM).
+These loans are insured by the Federal Housing Administration, a unit of the U.S. Department of Housing and Urban Development (HUD).
+You may also be able to get a reverse mortgage through your state or local government or through private lenders.

 The federal insurance guarantees that if the loan balance exceeds the home's sale price, your heirs won't have to pay more than 95 percent of the appraised value.
 Mortgage insurance pays the remaining balance.

 - Types of housing.
 You can get a HECM on a single-family home or a two- to four-unit dwelling where the prospective reverse-mortgage client owns one unit.
-Housing and Urban Development (HUD)–approved condominiums and mobile homes with a permanent foundation manufactured after June 1976 can qualify, too.
+HUD-approved condominiums and mobile homes with a permanent foundation manufactured after June 1976 can qualify, too.

-- Your eligibility.
+- Eligibility.
 To qualify for this type of reverse mortgage, you must be at least 62 years old and live in the home as your principal residence.
 You can't be delinquent on any federal debt, and you must participate in an educational session with a HUD-approved HECM counselor.

-In August 2019 the average fixed-rate reverse mortgage had a 4.81 percent interest rate, compared with 3.55 percent for a 30-year fixed-rate mortgage.
+Reverse mortgages aren't cheap, especially with the Federal Reserve raising interest rates in a bid to put the brakes on inflation.
+The average rate for a fixed-rate reverse mortgage in November 2022 was around 7 percent, similar to that for a traditional mortgage.
 The interest is cumulative, so the more you take out initially and the longer you have the loan, the more interest you'll pay.